zubyj/recipe-gpt/docs/CONTRIBUTING.md

-# Contributing to Leetcode Explained
+# Contributing to Recipe GPT Explained

-Thank you for your interest in contributing to Leetcode Explained.
-This project is a Chrome extension that lets users view Leetcode solutions on leetcode.com and get the complexity of their code using ChatGPT.
+Thank you for your interest in contributing to Recipe GPT.
+This project is a Chrome extension that lets users summarize recipes on pages using ChatGPT.

 ## How to Contribute